NVSL/QuadClass-Resources/labs/Programming-The-Hardware/README.md

 1. The starter repo for this lab: .
 2. test stand and remote control part kit.
+3. Laser-cut parts for a test stand and airframe.
 4. 1 micro USB cable.
-5. The contents of the github repo for the remote control (https://github.com/NVSL/Quadcopter-Remote) for reference.
-6. 1 flight control board (FCB).
+5. 1 flight control board (FCB).
-7. Two LiPo batteries.
+6. Two LiPo batteries.
-8. Laser-cut parts for a test stand and airframe.
-9. 1 set of motors.
+7. 1 set of motors.
-10. 1 set of matched propellers (2xCW, 2xCCW)
+8. 1 set of matched propellers (2xCW, 2xCCW)
-11. 4 small zip ties.
-12. Four short screws, four nuts, and four 3mm nylon spacers.
-13. One set of four motors.
-14. One set of propellors: 2 CW and 2 CCW.

 ### Your Remote Control